Notes and Applied Theory Small Data Ethics

 Contextual integrity

 Privacy is about appropriate information flows within a context, shaped by norms: who shares what, with whom, and for what purpose.
 The same data can be harmful when moved to a new context — even if it was collected appropriately in the first one.
-This is the canonical framework for explaining why "we already have the data" is not an ethical justification for using it differently.

 Suggested citation: Helen Nissenbaum, Privacy in Context (Stanford University Press, 2010).